vengeansce/react-hiring-channel-app/README.md

 # Hiring Channel API

-Hiring Channel is web applications where Engineers and Company can communicate for looking/hiring jobs.
+Hiring Channel is web applications where Engineer and Company can communicate for looking/hiring jobs.

 ## Built With
 * [ReactJS](https://reactjs.org/)